akjha992/cardkeep/QUESTIONS.md

 - **Question**: For credit cards, should the bill generation date be stored as a simple day-of-month (1–31), a specific calendar date, or something else?
 Are there timezone or reminder behaviors tied to it, and should it appear anywhere in the UI besides the edit form?
 - **Action Required**: Confirm expected format, validation rules, and display requirements for the bill generation date field.

+### Q9.4: Reminder Window UX
+- **Question**: For the upcoming bill reminder feature, where should we surface the reminder list (dedicated tab, banner, modal)?
+Should users dismiss/snooze reminders per card, or is viewing enough?
+- **Action Required**: Dedicated tab.
+User should dismiss

+### Q9.5: Reminder Window Settings
+- **Question**: Should the reminder window (e.g., “show bills due in next N days”) be a single global number defined in Settings, or per-card?
+Also confirm the acceptable range (1–15 as in due window, or wider?).
+- **Action Required**: It can be in settings.
+1-15 is acceptable.

+### Q9.6: Reminder Types
+- **Question**: Do we need two reminder buckets (“Upcoming statements” vs “Payment due”) or just a single list?
+Should the UI explicitly show both dates (statement date and due date) for each card?
+- **Action Required**: Just one list, the info can state if the reminder is because of bill date or due date.

 ### Q8.2: Data Migration
 - **Question**: How should we handle data structure changes in future updates?
   - Option A: Version-based migration system